tal-z/RecyclingMessaging/README.md

 # RecyclingMessaging

-This repo is a learning environment focused on sentiment analysis of recycling messaging text.
+This repo was a basic learning environment I used to practice sentiment analysis, with a focus on recycling messaging text.
+It is not being improved or developed any further, but remains here for personal reference.

 ## Project 1: Sentiment analysis of tweets from @NYCzerowaste and  @NYCSanitation and @DsnyColumbia.
 1. Add more accounts?